biswajit-k/flask-blog/notes.md

     * it don't provide command for dropping column, changing its dtype, etc

     * The way to do it is to create new table, copy content there and drop old one

+* md5 takes a byte type and hashes it.
+Below are two ways to convert string to byte-

+    ```python
+        b_hello = b'hello'  # ascii encoding
+        bb_hello = 'hello'.encode('utf-8')  # UTF-8 encoding
+    ```

+    ascii encoding can encode 128 character types, special characters can't be encoded in this scheme.
+    Here, UTF-8 encoding would be required